Skip to main content

 }

-• disable_hostname removes hostname prefixes from metric names for cleaner Prometheus labels
+• disable_hostname strips hostname prefixes from metric names for cleaner Prometheus labels.

 vault policy write otel-monitor - <<EOF